hongyi553/H.X.---CV-Lebenslauf-Resume--external/README.md

 ---

 ## 🌐 Languages
-- Chinese (native)
 - English (fluent)
 - German (fluent)
+- Chinese (native)
 ---

 ## 💼 Professional Experience
 ### Strategic Internal Contribution
 **Since Jan.
 2025**
-- Actively participated in SAP S/4HANA Public Cloud and FPSL workshops during a non-project phase.
-- Designed and maintained RfP presentation materials to support strategic bid development.
+Maintained professional engagement during a non-project phase by actively participating in SAP S/4HANA Public Cloud and FPSL workshops.
+Took ownership of designing and refining RfP presentation materials, contributing to strategic bid development with clear structure and impactful messaging.

 ### Financial Transformation – International Insurer
 **Sep.
 2023 – Dec.
 2024**
-- Led Solvency II use cases and developed FPSL-based data processing tools.
-- Conducted testing, validation, and documentation of FPSL configurations.
-- Prepared regulatory data for FPSL and PaPM to ensure compliance and system integrity.
-- Collaborated with clients and project teams to uphold high technical standards.
+Led the implementation of Solvency II use cases and developed FPSL-based data processing tools.
+Conducted testing, validation, and documentation of SAP FPSL configurations and results.
+Prepared regulatory data for FPSL and PaPM, ensuring compliance and system integrity.
+Collaborated closely with clients and project teams to maintain high technical and professional standards.

 ### SAP FPSL Implementation – German Cooperative Insurer
 **Jan.
 2023 – Aug.
 2023**
-- Supported system development via unit testing, prototyping, and modeling of insurance contracts.
-- Maintained test data and simulation chains across product lines.
-- Customized the financial subledger and optimized FPSL processes in close coordination with client teams.
+Supported SAP S/4HANA FPSL system development through unit testing, prototyping, and numerical modeling of insurance contracts.
+Maintained test data and process chains for simulation runs across product lines.
+Held technical responsibility for customizing the financial subledger and optimizing the FPSL process landscape in close collaboration with client teams.

-### EY ifb Finance Transformation Academy
+### AAA Company Finance Transformation Academy
 **Jul.
 2022 – Dec.
 2022**
-- Completed intensive training in finance, regulation, and business analysis.
-- Gained hands-on experience with SAP BW, S/4HANA, SQL, and SAS.
-- Created mentoring materials including presentations, websites, and videos for onboarding support.
+Completed a rigorous training program covering finance fundamentals, regulatory frameworks, and business analysis.
+Gained hands-on experience with SAP BW, S/4HANA, SQL, and SAS for financial data reporting.
+Additionally prepared mentoring materials—including presentations, websites, and videos—to support onboarding of new joiners.

-### Index Intelligence GmbH
+### BBB GmbH
 **Jan.
 2023 – Dec.
 2023**
-- Contributed to the development of new equity indices.
-- Conducted independent analysis of (sub-)sectors of the (M)DAX.
-- Monitored global market trends and maintained financial databases for quantitative research.
+Contributed to the development of new equity indices and conducted independent analysis on (sub-)sectors of the (M)DAX.
+Monitored global market trends and maintained financial databases to support quantitative research.

 ---